Skip to Main Content

 American Bar Association

 American Bar Association (ABA) is a membership organization.
 ABA describes its mission as "defending liberty and pursuing justice."
-ABA News on Twitter highlights recently published ABA reports.
+ABA News on X highlights recently published ABA reports.

 American Bar Association, Section of Legal Education and Admission to the Bar, Employment Outcomes as of Mar.
-15, 2023 (Data submitted by schools on Apr.
-5, 2023) (description of, and link to, this data table)
+17, 2025 (Class of 2024 Graduates) (Data compiled from school reports)

-American Bar Association, Profile of the Legal Profession (annual - check for a new report in Fall 2024)
+American Bar Association, Profile of the Legal Profession (annual)

-• Tab: Chapters allows readers to view the 2023 report's chapters: Legal Aid Lawyers, Demographics, Wages, Legal Education, Judges, Pro Bono, Women in the Legal Profession, Technology, Lawyer Well-Being, and Lawyer Discipline.
+• Chapters allows readers to view 2024 report content such as: Demographics, Wages, Legal Education, Judges, and Women in the Legal Profession.

 Brennan Center for Justice at NYU School of Law